 My teaching and research looks at the world from a Caribbean centre because the way power is structured in the modern world most people do not have a good grasp of the importance of the Caribbean, both in the history and future of the world.
 In this Caribbean sense my conceptual focus is often around coloniality and the punishment of Capital found on the ground in the Caribbean and Latin America.
 Specifically, how do social and cultural systems such as carcerality extend over long periods of time in the service and power of a particular economic model and system, variably referred to as "capitalism"?

-Where i got my PhD:
+Where i got my PhD in Anthropology:

 Where i got my MA in Anthropology and Cultural Process

-Where i got my BA
+Where i got my BA in Social Anthropology